nilsherzig/website/README.md

 # personal website

-using svelte as frontend and axum as backeo
+## using:

+- svelte
+- axum
+- tailwind
+- a lot of tooling

 ## this is overkill for a personal website